GeoscienceAustralia/ptha/propagation/SWALS/examples/merewether/README.md

 which was used to make the test here.

 The code here makes a number of plots that can be compared with figures in Smith and Wasko (2012).
+Note that the SWALS model results should not be identical, in part because we are using different datasets to define the friction (and don't have those inputs used in the ARR report).

 * The velocity vector plot can be compared with their Figure 30